Only Castles Burning (Don’t Let It Bring You Down)

 As a preface, this provocation has been a nightmare to pin down.
 It’s drawn from two decades of interrogating systems, cultures, economies, and many years of red wine summits with colleagues.

-I have to boil down into 25 minutes highly abstract but real concepts and marry it with a metaphor you can carry with you because I believe we need a new narrative.
 Change is occurring rapidly and our model to comprehend where we have been and where we are going is in need of a refresh, so we can take the next steps with wisdom and courage.

-A lot of these ideas had their beginnings under a pandanus tree, swimming in a spring or sinking some tinnies by a campfire.
+A lot of these ideas had their beginnings under a pandanus tree, swimming in a spring or sinking tinnies by a campfire.

 I was involved in my first event at 16.
 My first paid gig came at the age of 21.
 I’m 42 now, so for at least half my life I've legitimately been involved in the arts.

-My upbringing was in the suburbs, my family saw the arts as a hobby.
+My upbringing was in the suburbs.
+My family saw the arts as a hobby.
 It was never considered a real career, and even if any of us wanted to, the amount of labour we performed was directly related to whether or not we had a roof over our heads, or health care or food or… options.

 People in the real world did useful things like being a teacher, or a nurse or an engineer.

-So when I embarked on a career in the arts I was the first one - the black sheep who ran away and joined the Drag Queens.
+So when I embarked on a career in the arts I was the first one - the black sheep who ran away and joined the drag queens.

 My career has always been precarious.
 Like a lot of people here I've followed a feast and famine cycle, beckoned by the bright lights, egged on by stories of people who have taken a chance and found success.
 My labour has always been performed with an element of hope.

 My first love has always been festivals.
-To me have always been a gateway drug to alternative realities, a sure fire way to mix different people together and lure them into seeing something that opens up their perspective.
+To me they have always been a gateway drug to alternative realities, a sure fire way to mix different people together and lure them into seeing something that opens up their perspective.
 The challenge of blowing people’s minds in balance with perfect logistical execution is magic.

 The industry is tough.
 Brutal.
-But doubly so if you are flying without a family safety net, don’t know the rules or what you have to offer doesn’t look like the standard definition of excellent.
+But doubly so if you are flying without a family safety net, don’t know the rules or what you have to offer doesn’t look like the standard definition of excellence.

 Talking to artists, producers, executives and board members about the sector still takes up the bulk of my time.
 Just from Facebook alone I have over 900 comments from provocations I posted to the sector between 2017 and 2023.